-In this review, we will visit the Garuda Indonesia domestic business lounge at Jakarta Airport (CGK).
+In this review, we will visit the Garuda Indonesia domestic business lounge at Terminal 3 of Jakarta Airport (CGK).

 After a light breakfast at my fabulous Jakarta hotel I took a taxi back to Jakarta Soekarno-Hatta Airport.
 It being a Monday morning, I left early knowing the horrors of Jakarta traffic.

 And indeed – traffic was quite bad and it took almost one-and-a-half hour to two hours to reach the airport from the Menteng district.

 Because I had left really early, I however still managed to arrive around two hours before the departure of my flight.

 All of Garuda Indonesia’s flights are operated out of terminal 3, which consists out of a domestic and international airport.